Cannon: 20th and 21st centuries

 Cannons in the 20th and 21st centuries are usually divided into sub-categories and given separate names.
 Some of the most widely used types of modern cannon are howitzers, mortars, guns, and autocannon, although a few very large-calibre cannon, custom-designed, have also been constructed.
 Nuclear artillery was experimented with, but was abandoned as impractical.
 Modern artillery is used in a variety of roles, depending on its type.
 According to NATO, the general role of artillery is to provide fire support, which is defined as "the application of fire, coordinated with the manoeuvre of forces to destroy, neutralize, or suppress the enemy".

 When referring to cannons, the term gun is often used incorrectly.
 In military usage, a gun is a cannon with a high muzzle velocity and a flat trajectory, useful for hitting the sides of targets such as walls, as opposed to howitzers or mortars, which have lower muzzle velocities, and fire indirectly, lobbing shells up and over obstacles to hit the target from above.

 By the early 20th century, infantry weapons had become more powerful, forcing most artillery away from the front lines.
 Despite the change to indirect fire, cannons proved highly effective during World War I, directly or indirectly causing over 75% of casualties.
-The onset of trench warfare after the first few months of World War I greatly increased the demand for howitzers, as they were more suited at hitting targets in trenches.
+The onset of trench warfare after the first few months of World War I greatly increased the demand for howitzers, as they were more suited to hitting targets in trenches.
 Furthermore, their shells carried more explosives than those of guns, and caused considerably less barrel wear.
 The German army had the advantage here as they began the war with many more howitzers than the French.
 World War I also saw the use of the Paris Gun, the longest-ranged gun ever fired.
 This 200 mm calibre gun was used by the Germans against Paris and could hit targets more than 122 km away.